-Do you think you were ripped off during an auto purchase?
-Has your vehicle been in the shop multiple times for repairs in the year since you bought it?
+Has your vehicle been in a factory dealers' shop multiple times for factory warranty covered repairs since you bought it?
+Did your vehicle start experiencing these issues while it was still under the original factory warranty?
 If you answered "yes" to these questions, your car might be a lemon.

 At REA Law, we recognize the danger and inconvenience that accompany buying a lemon.
 A lemon not only has defects that could pose a serious safety hazard, but it can also place you in a financial hole.
 To us, this is unacceptable.

 Mr. Areshenko handles lemon law claims in Nevada and California.
-Start building your case by calling 775-300-7594 for a complimentary case review with REA Law.
-We serve clients in and around Reno - Sparks and throughout Nevada.
-REA Law also has offices in Sacramento servicing the greater Northern California area.
-For cases in California, call 916-800-6090.
+Start building your case by calling 775-300-7594 (NV) or 916-800-6090 (CA) for a free consultation with REA Law.
+We serve clients throughout Nevada and California.

 Nevada Lemon Law

-The Nevada lemon law applies to new vehicles within a year of purchase or still under the original manufacturer's warranty, whichever is earliest.
-It also covers used cars that are still under warranty.
+The Nevada lemon law applies to new vehicles within a year of purchase or still under the original manufacturer's warranty, whichever is earliest. (*If your vehicle is more than a year old we can typically still analyze your claim based on other state and federal warranty laws).
+The Nevada lemon law also covers used cars that are still under that original factory warranty.
 It allows you to recover compensation for any defect or condition that substantially impairs the vehicle's use and value.
 These are called nonconformities.
 Lemon laws don't cover any defects that arise because of abuse, neglect, or modifications that you made.

 In Nevada, when you report a nonconformity within a year of purchase or under the vehicle's original warranty, manufacturers have a duty to make the necessary repairs.
 If they are unable to repair the car after a reasonable number of attempts, the manufacturer must replace or repurchase the vehicle.